 There isn’t one single definition of Ecotherapy, but it’s often used to describe a regular, structured activity that is led by trained professionals who are there to support you.
 It will take place in local green spaces and you can choose to work alone or as part of a group, whichever suits you.
 It can be a really supportive environment that will allow you to work with nature, for example completing a conservation project or gardening.
 If you prefer just experiencing nature, such as enjoying the views on a walk, jogging, or cycling they do that too.

 Being outside in natural light can also be helpful if you experience seasonal affective disorder (SAD), a type of depression that affects people during particular seasons or times of the year.

 If you are unable to get out as much as you would like, there are lots of ways you can bring nature into your home.
 A huge positive is, nature is free!
 You could collect materials on a walk, for example, leaves, flowers, acorns, twigs, or tree bark, and use them for art projects, there are tonnes of beautiful ideas on Pinterest.
 Use them to decorate your living space.
 This is a great way to be creative whilst using natural resources.

 Growing flowers or plants inside is an extremely rewarding activity.
 Have a look at Royal Horticultural Society website for tips on how to plant and grow seeds indoors.
 If you don’t fancy the work just buy flowers or potted plants to brighten up your living space.

 If you enjoy photography, take lots of photos and when you see something that inspires you.
-Get home and upload then edit them or print them out and frame them.
+Get home and upload them, then edit or print them out and frame them.
 Make scrapbooks!
 Listening to natural sounds can also be really calming, such as the sounds of rainfall or ocean waves lapping against the shore.